 There are five Dioceses within the Anglican Church of Mexico.
-St. Paul's is a part of the Diocese of Mexico, which covers the Mexican States of Hildalgo, Guanajuato, Michoacan, Querétaro, and México.
-Our Cathedral is in Mexico City, and our Bishop is the Right Reverend Carlos Touche-Porter.
+St. Paul's is a part of the Diocese of Mexico, which covers the Mexican States of Hildalgo, Guanajuato, Querétaro, and México.
+Our Cathedral is in Mexico City, and we elected a new bishop on November 6, 2021.